Configuration

 - TOML Files -

-trusted-server.tomlfor base configuration - Environment Variables - Runtime overrides with
+trusted-server.tomlfor base configuration - Environment Variables - Typed CLI overrides with the

 TRUSTED_SERVER__prefix - Fastly Stores - KV/Config/Secret stores for runtime data